Top 100 Universities in the UK 2026 (Full List)

 How are university rankings determined?

-QS primarily focuses on academic reputation, employer reputation, faculty/student ratio, citations per faculty, international faculty ratio, and international student ratio.
+QS primarily focuses on academic reputation, employer reputation, faculty-to-student ratio, citations per faculty member, international faculty ratio, and international student ratio.
 Conversely, THE considers teaching, research, citations, international outlook, and industry income.

 What factors should I consider when choosing a university?